IFCA-Advanced-Computing/serverless-covariate-drift-detection/README.md

-# Serverless data drift detection
+# Serverless covariate drift detection

-This repository contains the code to reproduce the training and deployment of the proposed serverless architecture for data drift detection of the paper "Efficient and scalable data drift detection in machine learning sytems with serverless computing".
+This repository contains the code to reproduce the training and deployment of the proposed serverless architecture for data drift detection of the paper [Efficient and scalable covariate drift detection in machine learning sytems with serverless computing](https://doi.org/10.1016/j.future.2024.07.010).

 ## Installation